mamtawardhani/mamtawardhani/README.md

 <h1 align="center">Hello, this is Mamta Wardhani 🙂 </h1>
 <h3 align="center">I'm an AI curriculum maestro, app magician, and Python sorcerer on a quest for innovation!
 From shaping minds with engaging content to coding educational wonders, I blend creativity and tech to redefine learning.
-Let's code the future together! 💻✨🌈</h3>
+Let's code the future together! 💻✨</h3>

 🔭 I’m currently working on <b>delving deep into technical contributions, shaping the platform's learning experience to new heights and also guiding and empowering aspiring developers to master the art of building robust, real-world applications. </b>

-🌱 I’m currently learning <b>Artificial Intelligence, Machine Learning and Next.js. </b>
+🌱 I’m currently learning <b>Machine Learning Algorithms, Next.js and trying to work around Three.js as well. </b>

 📫 You can connect with me on: <a href="mamta.wardhani@gmail.com">mamta.wardhani@gmail.com</a>

-⚡I listen to music 26 hours a day, I know it is a bit less.
+⚡A little scret about me, I listen to music 26 hours a day, don't tell this to anyone, okay?

 <img align="right" alt="Coding" width="400" src="https://i.pinimg.com/originals/e4/9f/bf/e49fbfaf3b5d538fe143c7371fe9f919.gif"></img>
 <br></br>